rocketturtle/minecraft-datapacks/improved_wool_dye/README.md

 # About

-Replaces wool dyeing recipes to be more like the glass-dyeing recipe.
+Changes the wool-dyeing recipes to be more like the glass-dyeing recipes.
 Find the ingredients in the recipe book!